xlwings/xlwings/docs/index.rst

 xlwings PRO
 -----------

 xlwings PRO offers access to additional functionality.
-Anything that is a PRO feature, is marked with xlwings :guilabel:`PRO` in the docs.
+All PRO features are marked with xlwings :guilabel:`PRO` in the docs.

 See :ref:`pro` for more details.